kami123kaze/News-Api_project-using-vanilla-js-html-css-/README.md

 NEWS API PROJECT

-createda gully functional news website with html css and vanilla js only.
+I created  a fully functional news website with html css and vanilla js only.
 Api was taken from 'https://newsapi.org/'